INRIA/scikit-learn-mooc/slides/ml_concepts.md

 This rule can also be inferred by looking at the data.
-If we look at the distribution of the sepal and petal measurements for the different iris species, we can see that petal length and width single well out setosa.
+If we look at the distribution of the sepal and petal measurements for the different iris species, we can see that petal length and width single out well setosa.

 *But how can we deal with more complex, more numerous data? *

-**The benefit of machine-learning is that it automates the creation of rules from the data, including their details, such as where exactly to set the threshold.**
+**The benefit of machine-learning is that it automates the creation of rules from the data, including their details, such here as where exactly to set the threshold on the petal length.**

-*In concrete terms, machine learning allow predictions from data, based for instance on predictive analyses.*
+*In concrete terms, machine learning builds the prediction rules from the data.*

 ---
 class: center, middle